 The first time you open the Set Orientation app, you’ll get a message saying that it was designed for an older version of Android and may not work correctly.

-As I mentioned earlier, this app hasn’t been updated in a long time.
-However, I’ve found that it’s so simple and well-designed, that it still works on today’s modern Android TV OS.
+As I mentioned earlier, this app hasn’t been updated for a long time.
+However, I’ve found that it’s so simple and well-designed that it still works on today’s modern Android TV OS.

 The app will launch on top of your home screen.
 Click on the arrow to open the drop-down settings menu.

 I recommend selecting Automatic.
 That will let Set Orientation decide on a per-app basis whether it needs to rotate the screen or leave it alone.